josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### `createComponent()` does not bind data

-For your first test you'd like to see that the screen displays the default `title`.
+For your first test you would like to see that the screen displays the default `title`.
 Your instinct is to write a test that immediately inspects the `<h1>` like this:

 <code-example path="testing/src/app/banner/banner.component.spec.ts" region="expect-h1-default-v1"></code-example>